GFSec-Cyber/cloud-honeypot-aws/README.md

 ## About

 Built by an aspiring SOC analyst exploring cloud security, threat detection, and real-world attack behavior.
 This project was as much about learning as it was about building — and the internet delivered better data than any lab simulation could.

-If you have questions or want to talk security, find me on LinkedIn.
-Built by an aspiring SOC analyst exploring cloud security, threat detection, and real-world attack behavior.
-This project was as much about learning as it was about building — and the internet delivered better data than any lab simulation could.
-If you have questions or want to talk security, find me on LinkedIn.